Civilian Response to Active Shooter Events (CRASE) Trainings

 CRASE Part 2

-In this follow-up to the CRASE classroom training, students will dive deeper into the topics of defending against a shooter and providing basic first aid to traumatic wounds.
-This class builds on the information provided in CRASE Part 1 about disarming a shooter by giving students the opportunity to practice this skill with trained instructors.
-Next, students will practice self-defense techniques and discuss team tactics for defense.
-Finally, instructors will address basic gunshot trauma care and provide students with the opportunity to practice applying tourniquets and packing wounds.
-This training is conducted in a low-stress manner; although the training involves some very light physical activity students should not feel intimidated about attending.
+In this follow-up to the CRASE classroom training above, students will dive deeper into the topics of disarming a shooter and providing basic first aid to traumatic wounds.
+Students will practice self-defense techniques with trained instructors and discuss team tactics for defense.
+Additionally, instructors will address basic gunshot trauma care and provide students with the opportunity to practice applying tourniquets and packing wounds.
+This training is conducted in a low-stress manner; while the training involves some very light physical activity, students should not feel intimidated about attending.

-Anyone who attended the Part 1 classroom presentation is eligible to attend this training.
+Anyone who attended the Part 1 classroom presentation can attend this training.
 To reserve your spot, please e-mail crase@cityofmadison.com.

 Sign-Up for Emergency Alerts from Dane County Emergency Management